technofocus-pte/dynmc365cntctcntrpvt/Lab 17/Lab 17 - Integrate Knowledge management in Dynamics 365 with Copilot Studio Agents.md

     ![](./media/image25.png)

-3. In the top left corner, Enter the name of the Topic as !!**Store hours**!!
+3. In the top left corner, Enter the name of the Topic as !!Store hours!!

     ![](./media/image26.png)

 4. In the describe field of trigger node, enter !!Store hours, what time do you open?, Are you open on Sunday!! in the field.

     ![](./media/image27.png)